faa2025/ai-security-camera-object-detection/README.md

 # ai-security-camera-object-detection
 A computer vision model for detecting persons and vehicles in real-time using TensorFlow/keras/CNN.
 Designed for surveillance, traffic monitoring and security applications.

+This project performs real-time **human detection** using a pre-trained TensorFlow object detection model.
+It captures frames from the stream, detects people in the scene, and saves both annotated images and short video clips when humans are detected.
+Optional notifications can be triggered for each detection event.

+---

+## 🚀 Features

+- 🎯 Real-time object detection with TensorFlow
+- 📹 Automatically processes a YouTube livestream
+- 🔲 Draws bounding boxes around detected people
+- 💾 Saves snapshot frames and 5-second video clips when a person is detected
+- 🔔 Sends notifications to a specified URL on detection
+- 📁 Organized storage of captured media

+---

 # Creators
 - [Henein Roda](https://github.com/hxrda) (henein.roda@gmail.com)
 - [Jesse Nevalainen](https://github.com/Suppiluliumas) (nevalainen.jesse92@gmail.com)